Indian Health Service The Federal Health Program for American Indians and Alaska Natives

 An awareness of the legal basis for the federal obligation to provide health care to American Indians and Alaska Natives is important when designing health care programs, developing federal budgets, coordinating with other agencies, and obtaining regulation waivers for selected Indian programs.

 The trust relationship establishes a responsibility for a variety of services and benefits to Indian people based on their status as Indians, including health care.
-This relationship has been defined in case law and statute as a political relationship that further distinguishes Indians from racial classification for purposes of affirmative action laws and other federal statutes that establish federally funded programs for the general public.
+This relationship has been defined in case law and statute as a political relationship that further distinguishes Indians from racial classification for purposes of affirmative action laws and in other federal statutes that establish federally funded programs for the general public.

 Treaties between the United States Government and Indian Tribes frequently call for the provision of medical services, the services of physicians, or the provision of hospitals for the care of Indian people.
 Even before these treaties, the United States Constitution specifically addressed the federal government's primacy role in dealing with Indians in the commerce and treaty clauses.
 Supreme Court cases, such as Cherokee Nation v.
 Georgia (1831), specifically address the relationship between Tribes, states, and the federal government.
 Out of this case and others, the guardian/ward relationship was created that forms the basis of the trust relationship.